HITECHCRIME/HC_SG51_Colorized_World/README.md

-upping gear will bring the light - close brings the light to us that's when the colours come out bring the light close aye
+upping gear will bring the light - close brings the light to us that's when the truest colours come out so bring the light close to me aye

 (yaaaaooooooooo-ooooouuuuuuuuuu)

+armed with courage
+see it through
+look into my eyes
+your not seeing grey
+your energy raw in weight
+internal beautiful dark world
+filled with hope
 that's what's left to miss
 grand plan won't hit, no hard feelings truly telling foretelling round the corner